St. George Drug Crime Lawyer

 Have You Been Charged With a Drug-Related Offense in Utah?

-If you have been arrested for or charged with a drug crime, including drug possession, drug trafficking, distribution, manufacturing, or possession of cannabis, it is important that you speak to a St. George drug crimes lawyer as soon as possible.
-As your trusted attorney, I can help you understand your legal options and create a solid defense aimed at protecting your rights and your future.
-I have more than 33 years of legal experience and have personally handled over 100 jury trials; I have the experience, resources, and skills to effectively fight for you.
+If you have been arrested for or charged with a drug crime, including drug possession, drug trafficking, distribution, manufacturing, or possession of cannabis, it is important that you speak to a St. George drug crime attorney as soon as possible.

 In 2018, Utah state legislators passed the Utah Medical Cannabis Act, a more tightly-controlled, bipartisan replacement for Proposition 2.
 The new legislation allows certain individuals to obtain and use quality-controlled medical marijuana products from licensed pharmacists in specified doses.

 Though progressive, the law is still restrictive.
 Possession of cannabis is still illegal in Utah, as is smoking it for recreational purposes.
 Those convicted of cannabis-related crimes could face serious penalties, including driver’s license revocation of up to six months in addition to fines, court costs, and potential jail time.

 The non-approved sale or possession of cannabis in Utah involves particularly harsh penalties.Depending on the unique factors involved in your situation, you could face varying penalties for possession of marijuana in Utah

 What Is the Charge for Possession of Marijuana in Utah?

 - A Class B misdemeanor for possession under 1 ounce